 1) Immunological studies

-Immunological research indicates that serological antibody studies, which measure antibodies in the blood (IgG and IgM) and typically found population-based IFR values between 0.1% and 0.5% (see below), may detect only about 20% of infections, as most people neutralize the coronavirus with their mucosal (IgA) or cellular (T cells) immune system while developing only mild symptoms or no symptoms.
-This means IFR values may drop by a factor of five to values at or below 0.1%.
+Immunological research indicates that serological antibody studies, which measure antibodies in the blood (mostly IgG) and typically found IFR values between 0.1% and 0.5% in the general population (see below), may detect only about 20% to 80% of all coronavirus infections.

 |Switzerland||May 23||IgA||5||Report / Study|

 1) Only 16% of likely infected HCW had IgG; 2) People with anosmia but without IgG antibodies.

 See also: Are we underestimating seroprevalence of SARS-CoV-2?
 (BMJ, 09/2020)

 Population-based antibody seroprevalence studies.
 IFR values depend on demographics (age and risk structure), public policies (e.g. protection of nursing homes), and medical treatment.